3 min read

 How Schools Can Recognise and Respond to Student Suicidal Ideation

 Suicide is the leading cause of death for young Australians aged between 15-24.
+In 2022, suicide represented 31.8% of all deaths in young people aged 15–17, almost double the rate from 2001.

 Unfortunately, many schools have been faced with the heartbreaking reality of losing a student to suicide, with the loss of that student affecting not only their family, friends and loved ones, but the wider school community as a whole.